 They do not appear to be available directly from Ganzo Hardware or widely available in the United States; they are available through eBay or Amazon, but I found www.gearbest.com to have a good selection, free shipping and better prices ($18 and $22).
 Plus they were quite helpful.

 UPDATE: I just went to the Gearbest site, and they appear to be having a big(ger) sale or price reduction; at this instant, the prices on these knives are $15 and $17 (orange grip versions are higher).

-For EDC in heavy clothing, either of these knives will work, and will do anything you can reasonably ask them too.
+For EDC in heavy clothing, either of these knives will work and will do anything you can reasonably ask them to.
 They may be too heavy or bulky for light or dress clothing.

 For survival, either of these has the utility, and the durability to last through the situation.
 The G717 tip is better for some tasks and particularly defense, but being less easy to open, is not as reliable to deploy quickly under stress.

 The G720 blade is better for other tasks and is easier to open and close.